benyuro/NHSN-Covid-19-Report/README.md

 ## Introduction
 The Covid-19 pandemic really changed the way we live, regardless of what part of the world you reside, you most certainly felt or still feeling the impact of this deadly virus that ravaged human civilization as we know it, waht I aim to achieve with this project is try to understand the 'what', 'when' and 'how' of the period from 2020-2023, with focus on the effects of the Covid-19 virus on Healthcare facilities across the US.
 For this, I used data made available by the **National Healthcare Safety Network(NHSN) database**

-Walk with me on this as I attempt to delve as deep as possible into the available data, it is worth noting that these healthcare facilities are not exclusive Covid-19 centres, what this means is that they also cater for patients with all other variants of influenzas and virus infections, but for this project, I would be focusing solely on the Covid-19 related records.
+Walk with me on this as I attempt to delve as deep as possible into the available data, it is worth noting that these healthcare facilities are not exclusive Covid-19 centres, what this means is that they also cater for patients with other variants of influenzas and virus infections, but for this project, I would be focusing solely on the Covid-19 related records.

 ## Project Goal
 Perform a comprehensive analysis of the COVID-19 National Healthcare Safety Network (NHSN) data.